Skip to main content

 Squamous Cell Carcinoma (SCC)

 Squamous cell carcinoma (SCC) is a common type of skin cancer that develops in the squamous cells, which make up the outer layer of the skin.
 It often appears on sun-exposed areas such as the face, ears, neck, and hands, presenting as a scaly red patch, wart-like growth, or open sore that may crust or bleed.
 While SCC typically grows slowly, it can spread to other parts of the body if not treated.
-Early detection and treatment are crucial.
+Early detection and treatment from a Sarasota dermatology specialist are crucial.

 Signs and Symptoms of SCC: